-Italy does not have a coherent body of legislation addressing police use of force.
+Italy does not have a composite law governing police use of force.
 The right to use force to disperse unlawful assemblies is contained in the Consolidated Law on Public Security,Art.
 24, Consolidated Law on Public Security.a body of law elaborated in 1931 by the then Fascist government.
-This body of law regulates the possibility of police forces to act in the interest of public safety and heavily impact Italian civil society.
+This body of law regulates the possibility of police forces to act in the interest of public safety.

-With respect to police use of firearms, Article 53 of the 1975 Penal Code (Lawful Use of Arms).provids that
+With respect to police use of firearms, Article 53 of the 1975 Penal Code (Lawful Use of Arms) provides that

 a public officer shall not be punishable if, for the purpose of performing a duty of his office, he uses or orders the use of arms or other means of physical coercion when he is compelled to do so by the necessity of repelling violence or overcoming resistance to authority or to prevent the crimes of massacre, shipwreck, sinking, aviation disaster, railway disaster, willful homicide, armed robbery, and false imprisonment.